Pastoral Care Policy

 Claire McGrory and Emma John, Deputy Heads in Pre-Prep School

-Pastoral care at Cranleigh Abu Dhabi is an integral part of our school ethos and encompasses the whole school community.
+Pastoral care at Cranleigh Abu Dhabi is an integral part of our school ethos and encompasses the whole school community ensuring a holistic approach for all.
 We believe that creating systems of care and support for our pupils is essential in developing personal and social qualities which will support them in the next stages of education and into adulthood.
 Cranleigh Abu Dhabi strives to create an environment in which pupils are happy, safe, confident and valued.
-We recognise that every pupil is unique and requires a personalised learning journey that may need support and guidance along the way.
+We recognise that every pupil is unique and requires a personalised learning journey that may need support and guidance along the way whether that be academically, socially or emotionally.
+We believe that the development of pupils socially and emotionally is just as integral to academic progress than focusing on intellectual development alone: one cannot happen without the other.
 The pastoral systems at Cranleigh Abu Dhabi ensure that pupils fully develop emotional intelligence alongside academic excellence to develop their full potential and prepare them for a successful, healthy and positive adult life.

 1.1 Through the operation of this policy we aim to: